stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Hey Cloudflare why all of a sudden are you challenging Google when they go to spider our sites sitemap_index.xml is google now a suspicious party now." by @[delawarewebhost](https://twitter.com/delawarewebhost/status/1150411571996160002)

 "You see, when the secure connection gets to Cloudflare, they do what is called SSL termination -- that means they end the secure connection so they can do a man-in-the-middle (MITM) attack.
 So any website you enter private information on, that uses Cloudflare, they get that info." by @[cqwww](https://twitter.com/cqwww/status/1146117149297016832)

+"List of websites that used to block tor with #Cloudflare and don't seem to block tor anymore #DontBlockTor" by @[shiromarieke](https://twitter.com/shiromarieke/status/724677543832522752)

 "This morning.
 Tell me again how #Cloudflare aren't having issues" by @[PAHarrisonpics](https://twitter.com/PAHarrisonpics/status/1149596711871893504)